fjantunen/sev1/index.md

 We call these **positive retrospectives**.

 A positive retrospective is a deliberate look back at a time when the system, the team, or the process caught something early and acted before damage occurred.
-It’s not about high-fives or chest-thumping.
-It’s about studying *what worked*, so you can do it again.
+It's not about high-fives or chest-thumping.
+It's about studying *what worked*, so you can do it again.

 **What to explore in a positive retro:**
 - What signals or behaviors helped us catch the issue early?
 - How did the tooling, alerting, or intuition contribute?
-- What would’ve happened if we hadn’t acted?
+- What would've happened if we hadn't acted?
 - How do we make this kind of response repeatable and teachable?

-You’re not chasing a root cause here—you're mapping the early warning system and the immune response.
+You're not chasing a root cause here—you're mapping the early warning system and the immune response.
 These moments are often quiet wins that disappear into the noise unless someone captures them.

 If you want real resilience, you can't just study failures.
-You have to study the things that *almost* failed but didn’t.
+You have to study the things that *almost* failed but didn't.
 They show you where your systems flexed instead of snapped, and where your people trusted their gut and were right.

 > 🔑 **Key Takeaway:**
 > Celebrate the anti-incidents.
-They’re often invisible, but they’re proof your systems—and your people—are getting stronger.
+They're often invisible, but they're proof your systems—and your people—are getting stronger.

 ### 13. From Lessons to Systems Change 🔄